RafaelNMeyer/bry_cpp_test/README.md

 # Certificate infos

-This software allows you to print the informations of a certificate.
+This software allows you to print the informations of a certificate with the following encoding formats and extensions:

+.pem, .crt, .der, .cer.

 <br/>